-Whilst having a positive effect on the traffic flow and access to Barnsley, it is recognised that the proposed Dodworth Road highway scheme significantly encroaches into the area known as Penny Pie Park.
-This would occur with each of the potential options assessed, but in contrast, unlike some of the alternative options, it does not result in the acquisition and demolition of any residential properties.
+We know that the proposed Dodworth Road highway scheme encroaches into Penny Pie Park.
+It does have a good effect on the traffic flow and access to Barnsley however.
+This would occur with each of the potential options assessed.
+In contrast, unlike some of the other options, it doesn't result in the acquisition and demolition of any residential properties.

-What are the proposals to mitigate impact on Penny Pie Park?
+Proposals to mitigate the impact on Penny Pie Park

-A green space appraisal has been carried out to address and compensate for the impact of the proposed scheme on the green space known as Penny Pie Park.
-The proposal is to enhance the facilities on offer and create a high-quality, functional and attractive environment for the neighbourhood area:
+A green space appraisal has been carried out.
+This will address and compensate for the impact of the proposed scheme on Penny Pie Park.
+The proposal is to enhance the facilities on offer.
+It'll also create a high-quality, functional and attractive environment for the neighbourhood area:

-- The existing play area, multi-use games area and outdoor gym facility will be retained and relocated in the vicinity known as Penny Pie Park, with new footpaths.
+- The existing play area, multi-use games area and outdoor gym facility will be retained and relocated in Penny Pie Park.
+It'll also have new footpaths.

-- Pogmoor recreation ground will benefit from improved pedestrian access with provision of footpath, benches and dog fouling bins.
+- Pogmoor recreation ground will benefit from improved pedestrian access.
+This includes footpaths, benches and dog fouling bins.

-- Upgrading of Sugden’s recreation ground on Stocks Lane will be upgraded from an EPA to a NEAP, which has a wider catchment area of 1000m, as oppose to 400m and has additional 5 new pieces of equipment from 3 to 8 equipment pieces.
+- Upgrading of Sugden’s recreation ground on Stocks Lane will be upgraded from an EPA to a NEAP.
+This means it'll have a wider catchment area of 1000m, as oppose to 400m.
+It also has extra 5 new pieces of equipment from 3 to 8 equipment pieces.

-‘Embrace’ the children’s hospital air ambulance charity, is considering new locations to relocate to, however permission will still be retained to land if necessary.
+‘Embrace’ the children’s hospital air ambulance charity, is considering new locations to relocate to.
+Permission will still be retained to land if necessary.

 Phase 2: Claycliffe

-Barnsley Council have been awarded a £10.63 million Local Government Fund (LGF) to contribute to the delivery of new and improved highway infrastructure works - subject to planning approval, in the vicinity of M1 Junction 37 (Claycliffe).
-Barnsley Council’s Cabinet gave the authority to enter into negotiations with Sheffield City Region on 5 February 2020 regarding the acceptance of the LGF grant funding.
+We've been awarded a £10.63 million Local Government Fund (LGF).
+This is to contribute to the delivery of new and improved highway infrastructure works.
+It's subject to planning approval and should take place in the area of M1 Junction 37 (Claycliffe).
+Barnsley Council’s Cabinet gave the authority to enter into negotiations with Sheffield City Region on 5 February 2020.
+This meeting was regarding the acceptance of the LGF grant funding.

-The significant funding will improve and widen Capitol Close/Higham Lane, make improvements to the Chestnut Tree roundabout and provide new access into MU1 (Barnsley West), a mixed use employment and housing site allocated as part of Barnsley’s Local Plan.
+The significant funding will improve and widen Capitol Close/Higham Lane.
+It will also make improvements to the Chestnut Tree roundabout and provide new access into MU1 (Barnsley West). it's a mixed use employment and housing site allocated as part of Barnsley’s Local Plan.

-The Masterplan Framework for MU1 (Barnsley West), was adopted by Full Council on 19 December 2019, following a community consultation exercise, supporting the delivery of more than 3500 new jobs in the area, 1700 new homes, plus public open space and a new primary school.
+The Masterplan Framework for MU1 (Barnsley West), was adopted by Full Council on 19 December 2019.
+It followed a community consultation exercise, supporting the delivery of more than 3500 new jobs in the area. there will also be 1700 new homes, public open space and a new primary school.